kaltura/media-framework/README.md

 - `version` - uint32, the version of the file format.
 The version used for new files is updated on every breaking change to the format, the code will be updated to either
    - support reading both the new format and the old format, or
    - ignore files that use the old format
 - `type` - a four-character code that identifies the type of data stored in the KLPF.
+The type determines which block ids are supported, and their internal structure.
+    The type `serv` (*Serve*) is used for KSMP responses, in the communication between the packager and the segmenter.
+Additional types are used internally by the segmenter.
 - `created` - uint64, the unix timestamp when the KLPF was created

-The following types of KLPF are currently defined -
-- *Serve* (`serv`) - a KSMP response, used in the communication between the packager and the segmenter.
-- *Setup* (`setp`) - contains all the objects of a channel that can be set using the segmenter API - tracks, variants, timelines etc. Used in segmenter persistence
-- *Segment index* (`sgix`) - an index of the segments of a channel, contains the duration of the segment, timeline association, bitrates etc. Used in segmenter persistence
-- *Segment media* (`sgts`) - holds the media (compressed video/audio frames) of a set of segments.
-Used in segmenter persistence

 For more details on the internal structure of KLPF blocks, see [KLFP-SPEC.md](nginx-common/KLFP-SPEC.md).